 Insulating your home is one of the most cost-effective ways to save energy.
 Adding insulation to your attic, walls, windows, doors, and crawl spaces can reduce heating and cooling costs by as much as 40%.

 There are several types of insulation available.
 The two most common types are fiberglass and cellulose.
-They make fiberglass from glass fibers that are woven together to form a mat.
+They make fiberglass from glass fibers woven together to form a mat.
 They make cellulose from wood pulp.
 Both types of insulation are used in homes and commercial buildings.

 You can purchase both types of insulation at home improvement stores.
 Also, you can hire a professional installer to do the work for you.